teymuri/arvin/README.md

 2.718200
 ```

 Local bindings can be created by the `Let` keyword, followed by any number of bindings in the form `NAME:= <expr>` and a single final expression to which the Let evaluates.
-Below we create a closure function which prints the value of the local binding `YEAR`:
+Below we create a closure function with 0 parameters, which prints the value of the local binding `YEAR`:

 ```
 Let YEAR:= 2022 Define print_year Lambda pret YEAR